Laravel Socialite

 Before using Socialite, you will need to add credentials for the OAuth providers your application utilizes.
 Typically, these credentials may be retrieved by creating a "developer application" within the dashboard of the service you will be authenticating with.

-These credentials should be placed in your application's config/services.php configuration file, and should use the key facebook, twitter (OAuth 1.0), twitter-oauth-2 (OAuth 2.0), linkedin, google, github, gitlab, or bitbucket, depending on the providers your application requires:
+These credentials should be placed in your application's config/services.php configuration file, and should use the key facebook, twitter (OAuth 1.0), twitter-oauth-2 (OAuth 2.0), linkedin-openid, google, github, gitlab, bitbucket, or slack, depending on the providers your application requires:

 1'github' => [